noi-techpark/bdp-commons/data-collectors/parking-offstreet-meranobolzano/README.md

 <!--
-SPDX-FileCopyrightText: NOI Techpark <digital@noi.bz.it>
+SPDX-FileCopyrightText: NOI Techpark <digital@noi.com>

 SPDX-License-Identifier: CC0-1.0
 -->

 # Data Collector: Parking Merano/Bolzano

-This data collector is a module of the [Open Data Hub](https://opendatahub.bz.it) Mobility Project.
+This data collector is a module of the [Open Data Hub](https://opendatahub.com) Mobility Project.

 It harvests the following data: